widmogrod/zf2-assetic-module/README.md

             /*
              * Defaine base URL which will prepend your resources adress.
+             * If present, the @zfBaseUrl string will be replaced with the baseURL as supplied by the framework.
              *
              * @example
              * <link href="http://resources.example.com/witter_bootstrap_css.css?1320257242" media="screen" rel="stylesheet" type="text/css">